 It's questionable if a rewrite of such parameters where you only swap the UI framework and leave the rest largely intact isn't just a chimera.
 The most common reasons for a rewrite are in my experience:

-- The need for a refresh of a legacy UI, providing changes and new features.
-Here it's usually easier to start from scratch due to legacy baggage.
+- The need for a refresh of a legacy UI, providing new and updated features.
+Here, it's usually easier to start from scratch due to legacy baggage.

 - Rewrite out of frustration with unmaintainable code base, leading to a complete overhaul of the app's architecture.